find1dream/Tello-Aruco/README.md

 for the librarys, you can install them by reading https://github.com/hanyazou/TelloPy

-use tensorflow(I use the gpu version) to perform face tracking
+using tensorflow(I use the gpu version) to perform face tracking

+my code is for my project, so it changes ofen, if you want to use some of it, the best way maybe by reading the code I wrote and try it in you own project.